mesoscale-activity-map/map-ephys/doc/ingestion_instruction.md

 ## Installation and Setup

-Regular users who will be using the code for querying/analysis should checkout the source code from git and install the package using pythons's `pip` command.
+Regular users who will be using the code for querying/analysis should checkout the source code from git and install the package using python's `pip` command.
 For example:

     $ git clone https://github.com/mesoscale-activity-map/map-ephys.git